Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 ![](_attachments/Mode%201%20GEMM%20(3)%201.svg)

+> [!TODO]
+> Make sure the zoom is consistent across all figures.

 The arrows indicate a data transfer with dtype given by their colour.
 The square boxes indicate operations, with dtype of the return variable also given by their colour.

 There are several points to note:

 * The input $X$ first passes through a quantization operation, labelled Q. This performs the operation described in Equation (1).
 * Our weights $W$ can be quantized offline.
 * The accumulated output of the Matmul has **INT32** dtype.
-This is because multiplication of two signed INT8 numbers can be represented in INT16.
+This is because multiplication of two signed INT8 values can be represented in INT16.
 Since a matmul involves the addition of several INT16 values, the accumulator must have dtype INT32 to prevent overflow.
 * The output is passed through a dequantization op, labelled DQ.
 This performs the operation described in Equation (2), and returns in FP16.

 #### i8i8